 Before departure for Svalbard, Principle Investigators should prepare a risk assessment including a list of personnel.
 The risk assessment should also include all field and base activity (including lab work) and any risks due to Svalbard’s remote location.
 Please state actions to minimise each risk.

 The risk assessment should be signed and dated by the individuals concerned and by their employer.
-Please send copies to Nick Cox.
-Some generic risk assessments are available, please contact Nick Cox (firstname.lastname@example.org) for further information.
+Please send copies to the Station Manager (firstname.lastname@example.org) before departure from your home nation.
+Some generic risk assessments are available, please contact Iain Rudkin (email@example.com) for further information.

 COSHH forms must be completed and forwarded to the Station Manager well in advance of departure for Svalbard.